25 Great Book Club Questions to Help Spark a Stellar Conversation

 - Do the characters themselves represent anything?

 - Memoirs often exclude many parts of the author’s life.
 Why do you think they excluded what they did?
-What do you wish they had included?
+What other details do you wish they had included in the book?

 - If you were in the author’s shoes, is there anything you would have done differently?

-- If you were making this book into a movie, who would you cast in the lead roles?
+- If you were making this book into a movie or TV show, who would you cast in the lead roles?

 - Did this book remind you of any songs?
 Make a playlist as a group.

 - You are dropped into the world of this book for the day.
-How would you fair?
+How would you fare?

 - If you could ask the author one question about this book or anything else, what would you ask?